-You can enroll in Medicare for ESRD through your local Social Security office or contactthe Social Security Administration at SSA.gov.
-Your healthcare provider or dialysis center will need to send documentation to SSA verifying you have ESRD and detailing the treatment you require.
-If you’re too ill to enroll yourself, another designated party such as a family member can enroll you on your behalf.
+You can enroll in Medicare for ESRD through your local Social Security office or contactthe Social Security Administration(SSA) at SSA.gov.
+Your healthcare provider or dialysis center must send documentation to SSA verifying your ESRD diagnosis and treatment plan.
+If you’re too ill to enroll yourself, a designated party such as a family member can complete the enrollment process for you.

 Learn More From Our Sources

-- CMS | End-Stage Renal Disease | Last accessed January 2022
+- CMS | End-Stage Renal Disease | Last accessed November 2022

-- Medicare | I have End-Stage Renal Disease (ESRD) | Last accessed January 2022
+- Medicare | I have End-Stage Renal Disease (ESRD) | Last accessed November 2022

-- Medicare | How do I get Parts A & B? | Last accessed January 2022
+- Medicare | How do I get Parts A & B? | Last accessed November 2022

-- Medicare | Medicare Advantage Plans cover all Medicare Services | Last accessed January 2022
+- Medicare | Medicare Advantage Plans cover all Medicare Services | Last accessed November 2022